Ernst Mayr: Move to the United States

+Modern Synthesis

+While in New York, Mayr regularly attended seminars at Columbia University, assimilating the latest findings in biology and incorporating them into his thought.
+The long defunct Jesup Lectures in Columbia's Department of Zoology started up again in 1936 with Theodosius Dobzhansky presenting findings that would shortly afterwards form the nucleus of his magnum opus, Genetics and the Origin of Species.
+The Jesup Lectures brought Dobzhansky and Mayr together, an event that would catalyse the climax of the Modern Synthesis of Darwinian evolution and Mendelian heredity.

+When Dobzhansky permanently moved from the California Institute of Technology to Columbia in 1940, Mayr and Dobzhansky became close friends, with their consonant personalities enabling efficient exchange of ideas that enhanced both individuals' thinking.
+In 1942, Mayr published Systematics and the Origin of Species, his first book and a seminal work in the Synthesis.
+Mayr also partook in the establishment of the Society for the Study of Evolution and its scientific journal Evolution, which served as an academic forum for evolutionary biologists working in the research programme of the Modern Synthesis.
+Mayr developed a conceptual framework for examining intraspecific variation that he coined "population thinking".
+He opposed biological typology and essentialism, emphasising that individual variation was the basis on which natural selection could act.

 At the Linnean Society of New York

 Mayr organized a monthly seminar under the auspices of the Linnean Society of New York.
 Under the influence of J.A.
 Allen, Frank Chapman, and Jonathan Dwight, the society concentrated on taxonomy and later became a clearing house for bird banding and sight records.

 Mayr encouraged his Linnean Society seminar participants to take up a specific research project of their own.
 Under Mayr's influence one of them, Joseph Hickey, went on to write A Guide to Birdwatching (1943).
 Hickey remembered later, "Mayr was our age and invited on all our field trips.
 The heckling of this German foreigner was tremendous, but he gave tit for tat, and any modern picture of Dr E. Mayr as a very formal person does not square with my memory of the 1930s.
 He held his own."
 A group of eight young birdwatchers from The Bronx later became the Bronx County Bird Club, led by Ludlow Griscom.
 "Everyone should have a problem" was the way one Bronx County Bird Club member recalled Mayr's refrain.
 Mayr said of his own involvement with the local birdwatchers: "In those early years in New York when I was a stranger in a big city, it was the companionship and later friendship which I was offered in the Linnean Society that was the most important thing in my life."